jeffomatic/adventofcode/2021-rust/README.md

 ## Creating new folders

-For new days, I usually just do the follwing:
+To start a new day's problem, I usually just copy the barebones template in `day0`:

 ```
-cargo init dayXYZ
+cp -R day0 dayXYZ
 ```

+Then I update `dayXYZ/Cargo.toml` so the package name is `dayXYZ` instead of `day0`.

 Generally, the second project for each day closely resembles the first project, so I will copy the contents of the first project: